 Verse 4 is a series of questions, “Who has established all the ends of the earth?” etc. This seems to be for dramatic effect as the writer must know, that it’s only God who is creator and sustainer.

-I like the way he uses illustrations in the rest of the proverb particularly in the “three things … four things”.
-The examples of animals like ants, badgers, locusts, lizard are great word pictures that teach good values.
-I also like v.19 how do you explain why some people fall in love with each other?
-I also heard about a sermon someone preached about v.22 “a servant who becomes a king” and used it talk about how spiritual paupers like you and me become princes in Christ.
+I like the way the writer uses illustrations in the rest of the proverb, particularly the “three things … four things” (v.15, 18, 21, 29).
+The examples of animals – badgers, locusts, and lizards are great word pictures that teach good values.
+I also like verse 19.
+How do you explain how or why people fall in love?